LCC-CIT/CS233JS-CourseMaterials/CS233JS_GettingStarted.md

 ## Support
 ### CIT Computer Lab

-The on-campus computer lab in building 19, room 135, has computers and tutors avialble for you.
-Lab and tutoring hours will be announced in class.
+The on-campus [computer lab for the CIT department](https://www.lanecc.edu/programs-academics/academic-departments/business-technology-and-trades/computer-information-technology/cit-computer-lab), in building 19, room 135, has computers and tutors avialble for you.
+Lab and tutoring hours are shown on the web site.

 ### LCC Academic and Tutoring Services